 Online video and music platforms are massively popular in China as 433 million Chinese users watch video content online.

-Platforms similar to YouTube are widely used and are also a great source of advertising for your personal branding.
+Platforms similar to TikTok are widely used and are also a great source of advertising for your personal branding.

-You can find people streaming videos on desktop and on mobile all over the place, from a coffee shop to the metro. on video-streaming sites like Youku, Tencent Video, or Sohu Video.
+You can find people streaming videos on desktops and on mobile all over the place, from a coffee shop to the metro. on video-streaming sites like Youku, Tencent Video, or Sohu Video.

-Many people have diverse and sometimes conflicting educational and career histories, and there’s no problem at all in that, providing that you can weave your experiences together to make a coherent career story.
+Many people have diverse and sometimes conflicting educational and career histories, and there’s no problem at all with that, providing that you can weave your experiences together to make a coherent career story.

-We are a Personal Branding Ageny based in China and can help Stars, actors, artist, sport men…. to increase their popularity in China.
+We are a Personal Branding Agency based in China and can help Stars, actors, artists, sportsmen…. to increase their popularity in China.